tokensmith/jwt/README.md

 Quick Start
 -----------
 This is a Java implementation of JWT, JWS, and JWE.
-Below are examples that were sourced from the test suite.

 ## Unsecured JWT
 ```java